mdtraj/mdtraj/devtools/README.md

 - Update the date in `docs/whatsnew.rst` and add a blurb about the release.
 - Commit to master, and [tag](https://github.com/mdtraj/mdtraj/releases) the release on github.
+- Make sure the docs were built and pushed to the correct place.
+Update `versions.json` with the new version.

 PyPI
 ----